PSC Board of Trustees

 decorative image of Tippett-Photo2-1 , District Board of Trustees 2021-03-23 10:12:20

-Troy Tippett, M.D., Chair, is a retired neurosurgeon and Medical Director of the Neurosurgical Group of Pensacola.
+Troy Tippett, M.D., is a retired neurosurgeon and Medical Director of the Neurosurgical Group of Pensacola.
 His undergraduate degree is from the University of Missouri and he completed medical school and neurosurgery residency at the University of Tennessee in Memphis and is board certified by the American Board of Neurological Surgery.
 He served in the Army Reserve and the Tennessee Air National Guard.

 Troy served as president of the American Association of Neurological Surgeons, the Florida Medical Association, the Neurosurgical Society of America, the Florida Neurosurgical Society, the Escambia County Medical Society, and the Neurosurgical Research and Education Foundation.
 His academic appointments included the University of Florida and Florida State University.